 We also did the same thing with Tom Magliozzi with Click and Clack, and we actually went back to that producer and he helped us go back to the original Car Talk tapes and – ‘Don’t drive like my brother’ actually came from those Click and Clack tapes that we were allowed to use. – Kevin Reher, Cars 3 Producer

 It takes an amazing group of people to bring a movie like Cars 3 to life.
-Over 250 people to be exact, when you add up all the story, art, editorial, animation, and other crews that worked on the film.
-Every single person who works on a film has an impact in the finished product.
+Over 250 people to be exact when you add up all the story, art, editorial, animation, and other crews that worked on the film.
+Every single person who works on a film has an impact on the finished product.

 I remember work-shopping stuff with Owen where we’d talk about the purpose of the scene and he’d say like, ‘okay let me try something, mind if I try something.’
 Whenever an actor says can I try something, the answer is always yes, it may not work, or it may just be the best thing.
 Those surprises when stuff got better than I would have ever expected, we try to look for those opportunities from everybody on the crew. – Brian Fee, Cars 3 Director